 It’s an impressive looking (and tasting!) dessert to serve to family and/or friends during the summer or for any special occasion but it can also be made any other time of year, for no specific reason at all!

 Ingredients You’ll Need

 There are two groups of ingredients needed to make this recipe: the ingredients for the crust, and the ingredients for the filling.

-For the nut-free crust, you’ll need a gluten-free flour blend (all purpose flour can be used in its place if you don’t have to eat gluten-free), vegan butter, ice water, sugar, cinnamon, and a little salt.
+For the nut-free crust, you’ll need a gluten-free flour blend (all purpose flour can be used in its place if you don’t have to eat gluten-free and make sure you measure it correctly!), vegan butter, ice water, sugar, cinnamon, and a little salt.

 For the berry filling, you’ll need fresh blueberries (frozen can be used, too, details about that below) arrowroot starch (or cornstarch), lemon juice, and sugar.

 (Note: I’ve outlined the step-by-step on how to make this recipe here, but find the full, detailed recipe, ingredients, and directions at the end of this post.)

 You’ll first start by making the gluten free galette crust.
 The first step is to whisk the dry ingredients together and then add the cubed, cold butter.

 It’s important that the butter is very cold so it doesn’t melt into the flour and so it cuts into the flour properly in order to get a nice, flaky crust.